TrioXpert: An Automated Incident Management Framework for Microservice System: Methodology

 \subsubsection{Traces}

-Then, due to the varying latency distribution characteristics of different invocation types (\eg HTTP, RPC) in trace data, we independently calculates the P95 latency percentile for all spans of each invocation type as the threshold.
-For spans with latency exceeding this threshold, their parent spans are recursively traced back to the root node to ensure the preservation of complete invocation chains.
-This approach supports contextual analysis of anomalous invocation chains while removing irrelevant trace data.
-Additionally, following the methods of ART\cite{art} and DiagFusion\cite{diagfusion}, \name extracts service topology graphs $\mathcal{G}$ from trace data, maintaining the same sampling frequency as the metrics data to describe service instance invocation relationships at any given time.
+To identify anomalous invocation chains while preserving end-to-end causality, we implement a type-aware trace filtering mechanism.
+First, for each invocation type (\eg HTTP, RPC), we compute a latency threshold as the P95 percentile across all spans of that type, accounting for their distinct latency distributions.
+Then, when a span's latency exceeds its type-specific threshold, we recursively include all ancestor spans up to the root node.
+This ensures two critical properties: (1) all spans contributing to high-latency paths are retained, and (2) no partial invocation chains are preserved, which is essential for accurate root cause localization.
+Additionally, following the methods of ART \cite{art} and DiagFusion \cite{diagfusion}, \name extracts service topology graphs $\mathcal{G}$ from trace data, maintaining the same sampling frequency as the metrics data to describe service instance invocation relationships at any given time.

 Through the above preprocessing, four formalized input datasets are obtained: a 3D time-series matrix $\mathcal{M}$ for metrics, service topology graphs $\mathcal{G}$, filtered logs $\mathcal{L}$, and filtered traces $\mathcal{T}$.
 These inputs support the subsequent data processing pipelines, enabling comprehensive system analysis and efficient reasoning.